-- 1. The trustee will submit an application identical to a new coordination request.
+1. The applicant for re-coordination will submit an application identical to a new coordination request.

 The application must be completed in full with all relevant data.
-The same requirements exist as a new coordination. - 2.
-The Frequency Coordinator reviews the application for technical accuracy and engineering practices.
+The same requirements exist as a new coordination.

+2. The Frequency Coordinator reviews the application for technical accuracy and engineering practices.

-The application will be scrutinized to determine if the application was made truthfully and completely, including locating lat/lon coordinates, identifying reasonable data, and any other verification the Frequency Coordinator sees fit to determine if the application is representative of the actual expected operation of the proposed repeater.
+The application will be scrutinized to determine if the application was made following the same requirements and process as initial coordination under this policy.
 Guidelines for engineering and operating practices, as stated elsewhere in this manual, will be evaluated for accuracy and compliance.
 If the application fails to meet any or all of these standards, the coordination is denied.

 - 3. The Frequency Coordinator will determine if the updated station can be "fit" into the local repeater geometry using the metrics defined for each band later in this manual.
 The Coordinator will model the proposed repeater using the accepted RF modeling software (noted elsewhere in this manual) and accepted parameters of measurement.
-He will also model or recall previous modeling results for the surrounding same frequency repeaters.
+They will also model or recall previous modeling results for the surrounding same frequency repeaters.
 It is expected that the Frequency Coordinator will be aware of and completely model any and all repeaters that might interfere under normal operating conditions.
 If the modeled results show any coordinated repeater overlapping the proposed repeater within minimum accepted RF levels, the re-coordination is denied. - 4.
 If the channel is available, the Frequency Coordinator updates the coordination.
 The coordinator issues an Update of Coordination to the applicant by mail.
 The applicant must comply with the requirements of BUILDING A NEW REPEATER when making the changes stipulated in the Update of Coordination.
 Failure to comply in the required time frame will result in failure to meet the requirements of an Active Coordinated Repeater.
 When a repeater is moved or significant changes are made the coordination date shall be reset to the current date. - 5.
 If the channel is not available, the Frequency Coordinator will inform the applicant by mail.
 The application for re-coordination is denied.